dyreschlock/pocket-utils/README.md

 - This will create a Core object for every folder in the Assets directory of the Pocket.

-- This will create a Game object by iterating over all cores listed in PocketCoreInfo.java.
-For each rom sorted into a folder in the core's common directory, the Game will be created in the database.
-This assumes that the folder the ROM has been sorted is its genre.
+- This will create a Game object by iterating over all cores in the database.
+For each core, if the `executionDir` has been set, it will look in that folder for roms.
+If the `executionDir` has not been set, it will look in the core's `common` directory.
+If `rom_zips` has been set on the core, it will assume that ROMs are not sorted and desired Games are in the execution directory root.
+Otherwise, if `rom_zips` is not set, it will assume that ROMs are sorted into genre folders.

 Any missing data is expected to be manually completed by using a SQL viewing application.